Aging-Social-Epi/education-cohort-differences-most-updated/README.md

 # education-cohort-differences-most-updated
-Educational Attainment and Cohort Differences in Dementia Prevalence: A Counterfactual Decomposition Analysis This repository contains the analytic code used to produce the results reported in the manuscript:
+This repository contains the analytic code used to produce the results reported in the manuscript:

-Educational Attainment and Cohort Differences in Dementia Prevalence: A Counterfactual Decomposition Analysis

-The code is provided to support transparency and reproducibility of the published findings.
+Educational Attainment and Cohort Differences in Dementia Prevalence: A Counterfactual Decomposition Analysis The code is provided to support transparency and reproducibility of the published findings.

 Data Availability